Treatment Effect Estimation with Observational Network Data using Machine Learning: Acknowledgements

 \section{Acknowledgements}

-CE and PB received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 786461), and M-LS received funding from the Swiss National Science Foundation (SNF) (project No. 200021\_172485).
-We would like to thank Leonard Henckel and Dominik Rothenh\"ausler for constructive comments.
+CE and PB received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (grant agreement No. 786461), and M-LS received funding from the Swiss National Science Foundation (SNF) (project No. 200021\_172485).
+The Swiss StudentLife data collection was supported by Swiss National Science Foundation Grant 10001A 169965 and the rectorate of ETH Zurich.
+We also thank Leonard Henckel and Dominik Rothenh\"ausler for useful comments.

 \begin{appendices}